 another commits adultery, and he who marries one who

-you catch who the second emphasis is on in this
+Did you catch who the second emphasis is on in

-passage?
-It is on the one who marries the innocent
+this passage?
+It's on the one who marries the

-victim of a divorce, right?
-And that person is labeled
+innocent victim of a divorce, right?
+And that

 about divorce and remarriage can be found in